With This App Made By 100+ Language Experts, You'll Start Speaking A New Language In 3 Weeks

 Babbel isn’t a book that you buy and then read (or ignore), and you don’t need to wait for the next edition for updates and improvements.
 Everything you touch within the courses is adjusted to optimize its effectiveness.
 This can be done with your explicit or implicit help.
 What does this mean?
 Well, either we notice that a high percentage of learners are struggling at a particular juncture and so we work to make it more understandable, or you shoot us an email with a suggestion, and it filters straight through to our linguists and language experts.
 Now that’s service!

 That’s all pretty small scale though, right?
 A tinker here, a fine-tune there.
 What about the big stuff?
-Virtual reality, augmented reality, artificial intelligence… Kitted out with some of the sharpest minds in edtech, Babbel strives to stay at the very forefront of innovation – to the point where Fast Company magazine awarded us the title of most innovative company in education just last year.
+Kitted out with some of the sharpest minds in edtech, Babbel strives to stay at the very forefront of innovation – to the point where Fast Company magazine awarded us the title of most innovative company in education in 2016.

 5. They make courses which are fun and easy